 Northwest and Washburn have four common opponents on the year—Nebraska-Kearney, Fort Hays State, Central Oklahoma and Northeastern State.

-The Bearcats went 4-0 against those teams, winning by an average of 46.3 points.
+Page 2 of 4 - The Bearcats went 4-0 against those teams, winning by an average of 46.3 points.
 Washburn went 3-1 with an average margin of victory of 13 points.
 The Ichabods also lost to the same Central Oklahoma team that Northwest blasted 70-7 just two weeks later.